ShihabSaheer/appstore/README.md

-This is a containerized Flask web application built to demonstrate a minimal web server with Prometheus metrics integration.
+This is a containerized web application built to demonstrate a minimal web server with Prometheus metrics integration.
 It supports deployment on Google Kubernetes Engine (GKE) with infrastructure provisioned via Terraform and configuration managed using Ansible.

-## ✨ Features

 - 🌐 Web endpoints:
 - `/gandalf`: Displays an image of Gandalf with a message.